 Oh, Autumn.
 Seasons of mists, mellow fruitfulness and all the pumpkin spice flavouring you can shake a latte at.
-It’s also the time where flu and cold bugs are on the rise, and this year we’re all being especially careful to stay healthy.
+It’s also the time where flu and cold bugs are on the rise.

 While superfoods aren’t a cure for everything - and definitely don’t replace masks and hand washing - these immunity-boosting additions to your meals are the holy grail of both tasting good and doing you good.
 So instead of loading up on supplements and multivitamins, try incorporating some of these into your diet.